rpellerin/dotfiles/README.md

 :PluginInstall
 ## Install YouCompleteMe by reading
 ## https://github.com/Valloric/YouCompleteMe/blob/master/README.md#ubuntu-linux-x64
-## (no need to read the "Full Installation Guide" section; if you alreadt have Clang
+## (no need to read the "Full Installation Guide" section; if you already have Clang
 ## on your system, your might use the option `--system-libclang`)
 ```